lhf100/py_utube_downloader/README.md

 Run the script.

 The script will print the title and views of the video, download the highest resolution stream, and save it to the specified local directory.
 Download completed successfully.
-Video saved in: C:\Fullstack\WebGIS Videos Customization
+Video saved in: C:\your_path\videos Customization
 Download Path: You can customize the download_path variable to specify the directory where you want to save the downloaded video.